-Madelaine Jones, portfolio manager for the European high yield and senior loan strategies at Oaktree Capital Management, talks to Lynn Strongin Dodds about lessons learnt, creating career paths and staying engaged.
+Madelaine Jones, portfolio manager for the European high yield bond and senior loan strategies at Oaktree Capital Management, talks to Lynn Strongin Dodds about lessons learnt, creating career paths and staying engaged.

-Although Covid-19 is an unprecedented event, Madelaine Jones, portfolio manager for the European high yield and senior loan strategies at Oaktree Capital Management, is no stranger to setbacks, having navigated the global financial crisis and more minor bumps along her 20-year career.
+Although Covid-19 is an unprecedented event, Madelaine Jones, portfolio manager for the European high yield bond and senior loan strategies at Oaktree Capital Management, is no stranger to setbacks, having navigated the global financial crisis and more minor bumps along her 20-year career.
 The dynamics may differ today but in many ways the strategy remains the same – stay calm and look for the most promising prospects.

 “You can’t predict every event but there will always be risk on and risk off market cycles,” says Jones who is also co-manager for the global high yield strategy and head of the firm’s EMEA Diversity & Inclusion committee.
 “The covid-19 situation is not the same, but investor behaviour is similar to other crises.”